Spinach Dip Frittata

-Why You'll Love This Recipe
+Why You'll Love It

-Surprise!
-It worked.
 Not only did it work, it turned out to be the best brunch dish I've ever made.
-Over the years, it’s been a big hit at bridal brunches and afternoon tea with friends.
+Everyone who tastes it says it's the most amazing crustless quiche they've ever had!

-- 8 eggs
+- large eggs

 - frozen chopped spinach